dengage-tech/dengage-cordova-sdk/README.md

 androidmanifest.xml which extends from com.dengage.sdk.NotificationReceiver.
 Otherwise the SDK will handle button clicks.

-you need to define your receiver in your config.xml file.
+you need to define your receiver in your `AndroidManifest.xml` file.

 ```xml